andreysolovyev381/circular_buffer_bench/readme.md

     * std::deque,
     * boost::circular_buffer,
     * own implementation of a circular buffer with a fixed size implementing a basic idea just to move both beggining/end pointers to container elements when new data arrives.
-- It appears that pre-allocated std::deque is very hard to win from, maybe just using architecture-specific optimizations.

 **Benchmark of consequent immediate call of push_back() and pop_front()**